 Attendance Level Never Volunteer Volunteer Total

-Nonattender 44% 56% 100%
+Nonattender 41 % 59% 100%

 Attender 16% 84% 100%

-Frequent Attender 14% 86% 100%
+Frequent Attender 9% 91% 100%

-All Respondents 25% 75% 100%
+All Respondents 23% 77% 100%

 There is a strong relationship between frequency of attendance at live performing arts events and volunteering in community organizations.
-A little more than half of nonattenders reported that they volunteer at least once in a while.
-This contrasts with more than 8 in 10 attenders or frequent attenders.
-This finding is consistent with our earlier observation (Table 2.8) that people who attend performing arts events are also active in a range of other activities outside their homes.
+About 6 in 10 nonattenders reported that they volunteer at least once in a while.
+This contrasts with more than 8 in 10 attenders and 9 in 10 frequent attenders who say they volunteer.
+These findings are consistent with our earlier observation (Table 2.8) that people who attend performing arts events are also active in a range of other activities outside their homes.